 Mike Steinhauer is a photographer, conceptual artist, blogger and arts administrator.
-He is keenly interested in the urban environment—in particular the relationship between past and present use of space, the correlation between cultural property and the environment in which it is placed, and the interaction between viewer and object.
+He is keenly interested in the urban environment—in particular the relationship between past and present use of space, and between work of art and the environment within which it is placed.

-Mike is the past President of the Council of Heritage Organizations in Ottawa and past Vice-Chair of the Ottawa Museum Network.
-He sat on the Board of Directors of SAW Gallery and is the Co-Founder of VanierNow.
+Since moving to Ottawa, Steinhauer has worked in various cultural organizations including the National Gallery of Canada, the Library of Parliament and the Canada Council for the Arts.
+He is the past President of the Council of Heritage Organizations in Ottawa and past Vice-Chair of the Ottawa Museum Network.
+Steinhauer sat on the Board of Directors of SAW Gallery and Heritage Ottawa.